varunram2001/AHB2APB-Bridge-Design/README.md

 # AHB2APB-Bridge-Design

-This repository contains the codes of different modules that I have designed for the AHB2APB Bridge as a part of my VLSI Design Intenship at Maven Silicon, Bengaluru.
+This repository contains the Verliog codes of different modules that I have designed for the AHB2APB Bridge as a part of my VLSI Design Intenship at Maven Silicon, Bengaluru.